These 5 Breakfasts All Take 2 Minutes (Or Less!) To Make

 4. Make your own energy bars.

 Homemade energy bars are actually really easy to make and are typically far lower in sugar than any type you’d find at the store.
-Whip up a batch with your favorite ingredients one day a week (here’s an easy recipe to get you started), then store them in a tightly sealed container to grab-and-go throughout the week.
+Whip up a batch with your favorite ingredients one day a week, then store them in a tightly sealed container to grab-and-go throughout the week.